ErpNetDocs/tech/advanced/string-interpolation/system-variables.md

 uid: system-variables
 ---

-# System Variables
+# System variables

-The system variables are an essential part of @@name string interpolation (`DomainObject.FormatString()`).
-They provide additional kind of data, not related with a specific `DomainObject` or its state.
+The system variables are an essential part of @@name string interpolation.
+They provide additional kind of data, not related with a specific object or its state.
 For example, if we need to get the current date, we can do it directly via the system variable `$date`.

 Each system variable starts with the `$` character that identifies it as such and must be surrounded with curly braces `{ }`.
-To the example above - `{$date}` is a legitimate system variable "selector" (a.k.a. expression) which will evaluate to the current date.
+E.g. `{$date}` is a legitimate system variable "selector" (a.k.a. expression) which will evaluate to the current date.

 There are system variables, which value depends on a specific context - e.g. the current `Transaction` or a specific `Application`.
 Therefore, they are evaluated via an externally provided `Resolver`.
 In the table below are listed all supported system variables, their return type and the resolvers from which they are supported.

 > [!WARNING]
-> If a system variable does not exist, it will not be evaluated and its expression will be returned untouched.
+> If a system variable doesn't exist, it won't be evaluated and its expression will be returned untouched.
 E.g. `{$non-existing-variable}` will evalaute to the same thing- `{$non-existing-variable}`.
 In contrast, existing system variables, but having a `null` value, will evaluate to an empty `string`.

 | System Variable              | Type                  | Description                                                                                                             | Resolver    |
 | :----------------------------| :---------------------| :-----------------------------------------------------------------------------------------------------------------------| :-----------|